Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 In most cases, especially for shorter journeys, it is cheaper for a group of three or four people and more to take a taxi rather than going by the Skytrain.

 5. Less Comfortable than a Taxi or Personal Vehicle:

-Bangkok mass rapid transit is steadily being improved and developed with the construction now of more BTS and MRT extensions.
+Bangkok's mass rapid transit is steadily being improved and developed with the construction now of more BTS and MRT extensions.
 New Skytrain and subway lines are also being planned so that people will be able to reach more areas of the city by train as well as by bus.
-Furthermore, the problems of making the Skytrain and its stations more accessible to the handicapped is now starting to be addressed.
+Furthermore, the problems of making the Skytrain and its stations more accessible to the handicapped are now starting to be addressed.
 Hopefully, in the future, there will be more pros than cons in riding the Skytrain.